WenjinW/LATIN-Prompt/README.md

 </p>

 ## News
+- **2023.09.06**: We introduce LATIN-Tuning for Alpaca, which enhances its zero-shot performance on DocVQA from 0.3567 to 0.6697.
 - **2023.06.30**: We now provide implementations based on Azure OpenAI text-davinci-003 Completion.
 - **2023.06.29**: We now provide implementations based on [Alpaca-7B](https://github.com/tatsu-lab/stanford_alpaca) and [Vicuna-13B](https://github.com/vllm-project/vllm).